AdaCore/learn/intro_to_ada.rst

        null;
        --  Will wait here until all tasks have terminated end Show_Simple_Sync;

+Note that the same mechanism is used for other subprograms that contain
+subtasks: the subprogram's master task will wait for its subtasks to finish.
+In other words, this mechanism is not limited to the main application, but is also applied to any subprogram called by the main application or its subprograms.

 A synchronization is also achieved if we move the task to a separate package.
 In the example below, we declare a task ``T`` in the package